 Tom Jolliffe looks back at No Country For Old Men, the relentless chase film which did ‘Terminator’ better than every 21st century sequel in the Arnold Schwarzenegger franchise…

-The year is 2021.
+The year is 2022.
 We’re well into the 21st century.
 Franchise fascination has never been higher and likewise, the lustre in Hollywood for remakes, reboots and sequels remains strong.
-Stepping back to last century, James Cameron would become synonymous with many things, from sinking the Titanic (which subsequently blowing up the box office), to turning Alien into a franchise in the making (with Aliens).
+Stepping back to last century, James Cameron would become synonymous with many things, from sinking the Titanic (and subsequently blowing up the box office), to turning Alien into a franchise in the making (with Aliens).
 He also made a cyborg masterpiece of sci-fi horror with The Terminator and then created a sequel that wasn’t entirely necessary (or even all that logical in places) but was superb, still perhaps unsurpassed in large scale action cinema.

 Back to this century and The Terminator franchise hit back with a whimper in Terminator 3: Rise of the Machines and got progressively worse until Terminator: Genisys, before marginally improving with Terminator: Dark Fate.
 All the tension and intrinsic horror of the original was gone.
 All the groundbreaking impact and jaw dropping spectacle of Terminator 2: Judgment Day was also gone.
 From shoe-horning an increasingly aging and farcically written Schwarzenegger, to half heartedly trying to ape populist blockbuster formula (namely the ‘Marvel formula’), nothing quite worked and the franchise has limped a slow death with little box office appeal remaining.